 This program begins in Guardamar del Segura, a small resort town with a rich medieval heritage that is ripe with complexity and contradiction.
 You will examine architecture through the eyes of tourists, immigrants, and locals, documenting the city’s architectural identity in a course journal.

-In addition to Guardamar, you’ll visit other Spanish cities like Alicante and Granada, researching the common architectural ground between them.
+In addition to Guardamar, you’ll visit other Spanish cities like Madrid, Valencia, Alicante, and Granada, researching the common architectural ground between them.

 This interactive program takes you off the beaten path to explore the intersection of history, culture, and the principles of design.